 Old age is often full of worries, old people often rely on the happy and sad memories of life to see the days go by.
 The mother's memories contain sadness.
 And perhaps the mother's greatest torment is the "lashes of the whip".
 The poet was very subtle when using the word "fall" instead of other familiar verbs.

 Mother asked her heart.
-Time is endless, space is vast, where can mother find her child?
+Time is endless, space is vast, where can she find her child?
 I think of the image of my grandmother with her silver hair sitting by the door every afternoon, looking far away into the vague, uncertain space, waiting for news of her son who has gone forever...
 My grandmother carried that torment to the white clouds on a winter afternoon...

-Years have passed, now my mother's eyes are dim, her legs are weak, the torment still lingers with time.
-It's as if she is unconscious, always feeling like she is "not right" with me but there is no chance for her to say words of comfort.
+Years have passed, now my mother’s eyes are dim, her legs are weak, the torment still lingers with time.
+It’s as if she is unconscious, always feeling like she is “not right” with me but there is no longer a chance for her to say words of comfort.
 That torment is present every day.

 The “whip” of the past is still clear in my mother’s mind.
 The fire of war has long since died down, the wounds of war have healed over the years, but deep in the hearts of mothers and families whose loved ones have gone forever, there is still the pain of the war.
 Many times July has come, many times standing among the rows of tombstones, I have recited the poem.
-This afternoon, another afternoon like that.
+This afternoon, another such afternoon.
 The parasol tree still rustles season after season in the sun and wind.

 Thien Lam